Best Auto Insurance for Jeeps in 2025

 - No Equipment Coverage Without Endorsement: Custom Jeep add-ons like lift kits or winches aren’t covered without a policy upgrade.

-- Limited Off-Roading Coverage: State Farm doesn’t offer off-road recovery unless added manually, which may concern adventurous Jeep owners.
+- Limited Off-Roading Coverage: State Farm doesn’t offer off-road recovery unless you add it manually, which may concern adventurous Jeep owners.

 Pros